 Mosquitoes could be a problem for some people.
 It is also hot and humid, though much cooler during and after the rains.

-Try to come from late March/April onwards as there is little or no rain, with game sightings on the increase.
+Try to come from late March/April onward as there is little or no rain, with game sightings on the increase.
 Its is a quiet time of year so you have the bush – and the sightings – to yourselves.

 Sometimes you will want to come outside of peak time.
 If so, check out our Green Season Safari suggestions for the best places for a safari during those months.